What are Your Windows Trying to Tell You?

 If your windows are becoming difficult to open and close properly, they could simply need a thorough clean.
 The inside of window frames benefit from regular vacuuming and wiping to remove all the built-up dust and dirt.
 Climbing plants can sometimes grow into the frames from the outside – ivy, for example, has a habit of creeping into tiny gaps.
 Vines or leaves in the hinges can stop windows from opening and need to be removed.
 Once the frames are clean, the hinges and locks may work better after oiling.
 In many cases, these steps will solve the issues, but if they aren’t effective, there could be more going on.

-Condensation on windows should be investigated further.
-If it’s visible on the inside on cold days, it is probably due to high humidity levels indoors.
+Condensation on windows should be investigated further, even if they occur over the winter.
+If it’s visible on the inside on cold days, it is probably due to high humidity levels indoors, even if the condensation is occurring on new windows.
 Opening the window for 20 minutes should help clear the condensation.
 If it happens regularly, make sure that the kitchen and bathrooms are adequately ventilated with a suitably powerful extractor fan.
 Think about using a dehumidifier to keep the moisture levels down during the winter months.
 Condensation or fogging between the panes of glass in double glazing is a sign that the seal is compromised.
-Seals can be repaired in some cases and glazing can be replaced, so ask a trusted company such as Benchmark Windows to suggest the best steps to take.
+Seals can be repaired in some cases and glazing can be replaced, so ask a trusted company such as Benchmark Windows to suggest the best steps to take

 Pools Of Water